 the sets every time any changes to the metadata are made.

 The OAI set will however be updated automatically by a scheduled metadata export job that runs every night (at 2AM, by default).
 This export timer is created and activated automatically every time the application is deployed or restarted.
-Once again, this is new in Dataverse 4, and unlike DVN v3, where export jobs had to be scheduled and activated by the admin user.
-See the “Export” section of the Admin guide, for more information on the automated metadata exports.
+See the Metadata Export section of the Admin Guide, for more information on the automated metadata exports.

 It is still possible however to make changes like this be immediately reflected in the OAI server, by going to the Harvesting Server page and clicking the “Run Export” icon next to the desired OAI set.